-In the Serengeti, the semi-permanent Olakira Camp has six large walk-in tents.
+In the Serengeti, the semi-permanent Olakira Camp has nine large walk-in tents.

 Safari TentsThe rooms at Olakira Camp are large walk-in tents - they are cool and comfortable with plenty of space.